syumai/google-calendar-mcp/README.md

-# Google Calendar MCP Server
+# Google Calendar MCP Server for Deno

 This is a Model Context Protocol (MCP) server that provides integration with Google Calendar.
 It allows LLMs to read, create, update and search for calendar